Corsair International: Airline partnerships

-Corsair International has an interlining agreement with Air Antilles.
 The airline also partners with easyJet through its Worldwide by easyJet program, and additionally has codeshare agreements with the SNCF, the French national railway operator.

 Fleet

 Current fleet

 As of November 2025, Corsair International operates an all-Airbus A330 fleet:

 Former fleet

 While the company started in business as an operator of short- and medium range aircraft such as the Sud Aviation Caravelle and various versions of the Boeing 737, beginning in the 1990s, it progressively shifted its operations to long-range only.
 As a long-range airline, Corsair has operated the following jet aircraft types: